ingvoo/css-guidelines/readme.md

 color: #efefef;
 ```

-Use color shortcodes whenever possible:
+Always use color shortcodes when possible:

 ```css
 color: #000;